oddbird/oddleventy/content/blog/2023/components.md

 {{ embed.figure(
   data=[{
     youtube: 'R4Ri4ft7bXY',
-    title: 'The Good, The Bad, and The Web Components',
     span: 'full'
   }],
   caption='Hmmm, yeah.
 He already said it.
 I bet others have to.
 Why did I write this?'